iamask/r2-consumer-migration/README.md

 **steps** :

-- Create and attach R2 event notification on the [source bucket](https://developers.cloudflare.com/r2/buckets/event-notifications/)
+- Create and attach R2 event notification to the [source bucket](https://developers.cloudflare.com/r2/buckets/event-notifications/)
 - Create a Consumer Worker and [Connect the consumer Worker to your queue ](https://developers.cloudflare.com/queues/get-started/#connect-the-consumer-worker-to-your-queue)